-Abstract: For users of the redriver version of the Acroname USB Type C 5 Port Switch: if using USB 2.0 only or having troubles with USB 2.0 connections, disable the USB 3.1 redriver and disconnect the USB 3.1 data lines to restore function to the USB 2.0 data lines.
+Abstract: For users of the redriver version of the Acroname USB Type C 4-Channel Port Selector Switch: if using USB 2.0 only or having troubles with USB 2.0 connections, disable the USB 3.1 redriver and disconnect the USB 3.1 data lines to restore function to the USB 2.0 data lines.

-One of our customers ran into a bizarre issue with our USB C Switches during the testing of an automotive infotainment head unit.
+One of our customers ran into a bizarre issue with the Acroname USB-C-Switch during the testing of an automotive infotainment head unit.
 While testing the connectivity of iOS and Android devices to their infotainment head unit (presumably using CarPlay or Android Auto), one of their test devices was simply not connecting and additionally did not appear to be trying to connect.
 In other words, no connection - successful or unsuccessful - was being attempted by the test device.

 Normally when we hear about a connection issue through a USB C Switch, we commonly recommend decreasing cable length and increasing the redriver strengths, assuming the lack of link is a signal integrity problem.
 In this particular situation, however, neither of these suggestions showed any change or improvement in the connection!